Below are some frequently asked questions about working with our law firm:

-A: No. As of 2016, we no longer offer free consultations.
-We now charge $100 (one hundred dollars USD) for an initial consultation, either in our office, via phone or via Skype.
+A: Yes.
+The consultation fee is $100.00 (one hundred dollars USD) for an initial consultation, either in our office, via phone or via Skype.
 Our consultation fee is set significantly lower than most similarly experienced lawyers and was implemented in order to focus the lawyer's time on individuals who are seriously considering retaining an immigration attorney.

 Q: Can I speak directly with the lawyer without a paid consultation?